github/ghas-jira-integration/tutorial.md

     return jsonify({'issue-id': issue_id}), r.status_code
 ```
 When reopening a ticket, the request will be of the same form, except with the transition `reopen`.
-This can be handled similary, with Github expecting the state to be given as `open`.
+This can be handled in a similar way to closing a ticket, but with Github expecting the state to be given as `open`.
 ```python
 if transition == 'create':
    ########